Songs for Sorrow

-Songs for Sorrow is the second EP by British-Labanese singer-songwriter Mika.
+Songs for Sorrow is the second EP by British-Lebanese singer-songwriter Mika.
 It was released in digital form on 15 May 2009, and in a limited edition book & CD physical form on 8 June 2009.
 The song "Blue Eyes" was used to promote the EP, and was A-listed on the BBC Radio 2 playlist.
 The EP received the name Songs for Sorrow because the theme of the songs is sorrow.
 The physical edition consists of a 68-page hard cover book, containing lyrics and illustrations of the songs.
 The illustrations were made by some of Mika's favourite artists from around the world.